 A clinical exam is more commonly referred to as a routine check up.
 A new patient exam lets our dentist essentially take inventory of the overall health of your mouth and teeth and diagnose any potential problems you may have.

-A. The first thing your dentist will check during the exam is your face and neck.
-Checking visually, your dentist will look for any abnormalities, such as lumps, bumps or swelling.
+A. The first thing we will check during the exam is your face and neck.
+Checking visually, we will look for any abnormalities, such as lumps, bumps or swelling.

 B. Checking inside your mouth is next on the agenda.
-During this part of the check up your dentist will be looking for any abnormalities in the soft tissue, such as discolorations or ulcers on your lips, gums, tongue, palate and cheeks.
-Your dentist will also perform an oral cancer screening and will check your bite and your jaw joint for any problems.
+During this part of the check up our dentist will be looking for any abnormalities in the soft tissue, such as discolorations or ulcers on your lips, gums, tongue, palate and cheeks.
+We will also perform an oral cancer screening and will check your bite and your jaw joint for any problems.

-C. Next your dentist will check your gums and jawbone, as they are the foundation for your teeth.
-Your dentist will check them for any signs of gingivitis, gum disease and bone disease.
+C. Next we’ll will check your gums and jawbone, as they are the foundation for your teeth.
+We will check them for any signs of gingivitis, gum disease and bone disease.

 D. Checking your teeth comes next.
-Your dentist will be checking them for cavities and other problems.
-Finally, your dentist will be sure to look specifically at any areas where you may have symptoms or concerns.
+We will be checking them for cavities and other problems.
+Finally, we will be sure to look specifically at any areas where you may have symptoms or concerns.

 In addition to revealing any problems that were not visible during the clinical exam these initial x-rays will also provide your dentist with a benchmark with which to compare against during your future visits.